lunardao/dao/README.md

 **Fees and Operation Costs**

-- LunarDAO has 4 [Stewards](https://wiki.lunardao.net/governance.html#stewards) (core-team members, founders) at the time of launch.
+- LunarDAOII has 4 [Stewards](https://wiki.lunardao.net/governance.html#stewards) (core-team members, founders) at the time of launch.
 - Several externals are supporting with design, administration, legal questions, software development and translations.
 - To fund operation and development an LIP is submitted and voted upon.

 ### Token Value Calculation

 LunarDAO Squad (the DAO membership) is defined by holding the governance token VOX2.
 VOX2 represents voting shares and VOX2-LOOT non-voting shares (Loots) of LunarDAO treasury.
 In other words the value of VOX2 and VOX2-LOOT is the same, but only VOX2 can be used for voting.
 In the following definition and calculation we only use the term *Shares* - in this case shares refers to both VOX2 and VOX2-LOOT.
-The combined value of VOX2 and VOX2-LOOT is derived from the net treasury value divided by a total sum of VOX2 and $VOX2-LOOT.
+The combined value of VOX2 and VOX2-LOOT is derived from the net treasury value divided by a total sum of VOX2 and VOX2-LOOT.

 ### Terminology & Formulas